 data <- read.csv("http://apps.fs.fed.us/fiadb-downloads/CSV/LICHEN_SPECIES_SUMMARY.csv")

-This only works if the file is being served via http.
+This method only works if the file is being served via http.
 Unfortunately, this method of serving files is becoming increasingly rare.
-As a result of major companies pushing for more security on the Internet, an increasing share of websites are using secure https to handle data.
-Fortunately, there is a simple tweak we can make to the read.csv one liner using the RCurl library and getURL library that solves this:
+Due to major companies pushing for more security on the Internet, more websites are using secure https header argument field separator to handle data, meaning this csv format R function does not work as well to read a dataset from a file path off of the internet.
+Fortunately, there is a simple tweak we can make to the read.csv one liner using the RCurl library and getURL library that solves this readr package issue, allowing us to read a csv data set from the web file path where our reader object normally could not:

-Our next example involves a list of lost pets in Seattle, Washington.
-We’re going to adapt our example to use RCurl to handle the file transfer and then read the result using
+Our next example is a list of lost pets in Seattle, Washington.
+We’re adapting our example to use RCurl R package to handle the absolute path file transfer to the R workspace and reading the result using read.csv() :

 download <- getURL("https://data.kingcounty.gov/api/views/yaai-7frk/rows.csv?accessType=DOWNLOAD")